Total Cost of Ownership (TCO)/Affordability

 If it was to replace imported oil in transport with domestically produced energy, Europe could save €49 billion of avoided spending on oil by 2030 (Source: Cambridge Econometrics & Element Energy, 2018), while reducing geopolitical dependencies.

 Through the deployment of “smart charging” technologies, the impact of electric vehicles on electricity distribution grids can be kept to a minimum with the right policy approach and consumer charging incentives.
 EV’s could even make a significant contribution to distribution grids by functioning as “batteries on wheels” using ‘vehicle-to-grid (V2G)’ technologies.

 (Source: Low-Carbon Cars in Germany, Harrison P, 2017, Fuelling Europe’s Future)

-The potential savings are significant: for instance, one study found that the benefits of smart charging to the grid could lead to a benefit across the system of €140 million per year in 2030 already (Source: Low-Carbon Cars in Germany, Harrison P, 2017, Fuelling Europe’s Future).
+The potential savings are significant: for instance, one study found that the benefits of smart charging to the grid could lead to a benefit across the system of €140 million per year in 2030 already across the German energy system (Source: Low-Carbon Cars in Germany, Harrison P, 2017, Fuelling Europe’s Future).
 For 2040, as EV use ramps up, studies even foresee net benefits between ~€0.5 (Spain) and €1.3 billion (Italy, France, UK) per year (Source: Element Energy, 2019).

 Assuming that V2G is fully enabled through investment and legislative changes by 2030, V2G would offer net benefits of around €650 per EV per annum in the UK and France for a 7kW charger (even after accounting for the cost of the necessary hardware, electricity losses and battery degradation costs) (Source: Low-Carbon Cars in Germany, Harrison P, 2017, Fuelling Europe’s Future).